 MWAA announced on April 27, 2015 that they anticipated a delay of thirteen months to the Project.
 Change Order 066 granted the Package A Contractor 396 days of excusable delay which makes the revised Scheduled Substantial Completion Date (SSCD) August 7, 2019.
-The latest Project Master Schedule through February 28, 2017 continues to indicate the contractual SSCD of August 7, 2019.
-The Package A Contractor's latest schedule through February 2017, which was "not accepted" by MWAA indicates a forecasted SSCD of December 15, 2019, a total slippage of 130 calendar days, a loss of six calendar days compared to the January 2017 schedule update.
-MWAA's Project Master Schedule has indicated the Revenue Service Date (RSD) is anticipated to be June 13, 2020 based on CRC's unapproved schedule update.
+The latest Project Master Schedule through March 31, 2017 continues to indicate the contractual SSCD of August 7, 2019.
+The Package A Contractor's latest schedule through March 2017, which was "not accepted" by MWAA indicates a forecasted SSCD of December 9, 2019, a total slippage of 124 calendar days, an improvement of six calendar days compared to the February 2017 schedule update.
+MWAA's Project Master Schedule has indicated the Revenue Service Date (RSD) is anticipated to be June 7, 2020 based on CRC's unapproved schedule update.
 However, MWAA's forecast RSD remains March 31, 2020.

 MWAA continues with close out activities for Phase 1.
 The punch lists from WMATA and Fairfax County have been closed out.
 VDOT and MWAA continue to work toward resolution of the VDOT Punch List and met with DTP on December 14, 2016 to present the work that DTP is to complete.
 DTP and MWAA met on March 17, 2017 and DTP's response was unacceptable.
 DTP accepted responsibility for only about 30% of the listed items.
+MWAA and DTP continue to negotiate, and meetings have been held between MWAA's pipe expert and DTP.

+Bechtel's

-MWAA and DTP continue to negotiate, and meetings are planned with MWAA's pipe expert and DTP.
-MWAA is now planning to sue Bechtel Corporation, as the parent guarantor, for the completion of the disputed items, if necessary.
-Whatever work that DTP does not complete will be completed by an MWAA contractor and the suit will be for the recovery of the cost of the work performed by MWAA's contractor.
+response to the various punch list items is expected on June 3, 2017.
+Whatever work that DTP does not complete will be completed by an MWAA contractor

 MWAA reports the Task Order for the design of Old Meadow Road was negotiated and cost of the final design is \$382,737.
 The Notice to Proceed was issued on March 20, 2017.
-A ROW/Utility coordination meeting has been scheduled for April 20, 2017.
+A ROW/Utility coordination meeting was held on for April 20, 2017.
 Old Meadow Road construction is estimated to be completed in April 2018.
-The closeout of the FFGA is expected to occur six to eight months following payment of final Project costs which is expected to extend until mid-2018.
+The closeout of the FFGA is expected to occur in several years following payment of final Project costs with regard to the first 64 rail cars which is expected to extend until 2021.